dwhiffing/fury/content/aar/mf/mf2/mf2_aj/body.md

 and run, as the relentless wave advances.

 Suddenly, two of the attack planes open fire before I can get a shot at them.
-Vampires\!
+Vampires!
 But they’re not headed for my ships.
 They’re headed for the center of Cyprus, where I have a land based radar cheerfully emitting, helping the AWACs keep tabs on the local air traffic.
 The crew chop the circuit breakers and run desperately for the slit trenches, as